Manydown: Literary connections

 Richard Wither (died 1577), grandfather of the satirist and poet George Wither (1588–1667), resided at Manydown.

 The celebrated novelist Jane Austen (1775–1817), and her elder sister Cassandra (1773–1845), were friends for many years with three of the Bigg sisters then living at Manydown Park: Alethea, Elizabeth and Catherine Bigg (they had not added the “-Wither” to their surnames).
 Life at Manydown influenced Austen's works, providing material for her to create her famous and lasting legacy to English literature.
 Jane stayed at the house often, and wrote to her sister Cassandra of a ball of 8 January 1799: "Catherine [Bigg] has the honour of giving her name to a set, which will be composed of two Withers, two Heathcotes, a Blachfo[r]d, and no Bigg except herself".
 In late January 1801, Jane again visited the Bigg-Wither family at Manydown.
 Jane had recently been admonished by Cassandra, who at last had found the right suitor for her at Sidmouth, a clerical gentleman who unfortunately had died before the two could meet.
 Soon after the Sidmouth affair, on 25 November 1802, Jane and Cassandra arrived for a visit at Manydown yet again.
 A few days later (Thursday, 2 December), Lovelace's son Harris Bigg-Wither proposed marriage to Jane and was accepted (her only known engagement).
 Jane was almost 27; Harris was only 21 – an overgrown, timid, stammering, red-faced young man who had just graduated from Oxford.
 Bigg-Wither family celebrations were soon curtailed, however, when next morning Jane announced a change of heart.
 The ensuing confrontation ended with the Austen sisters demanding that their brother James abandon his duties as a clergyman and escort them back to Bath.
 They recovered from the incident with James and his wife Mary at Steventon.
 From February to mid-March 1806, the pair of Austen sisters visited the estate a final time, returning to Bath via Steventon.

+Harris joined the North Hampshire Militia in 1803, and on 2nd November 1804, Harris married Anne Howe Frith (1783–1866) at East Dean, Sussex.
+They resided at Wymering Manor (about 30 miles away) where his six elder children were born.
+When his father died in 1813, they moved to Manydown.